tomekceszke/rsa/README.md

-# Hello Cloud
+# RSA

 This simple project demonstrates capabilities of Spring Boot and Spring Cloud frameworks to build distributed web application.

 For the demo purposes it will implement RSA algorithm.

 Micro services will be responsible for:
-* finding the prime numbers,
+* finding pseudo-random prime numbers,
 * generating public and private key,
 * use them to encrypt and decrypt a message.